AIML4OS/WP12/wp12_hackathon/dissemination_summary_prototype/prototype_b/README.md

 - [x] RAGSystem
 - [ ] Improve Templates
 - [ ] Improve Web GUI
+- [ ] Possible improvements to Onyxia installation

 Made with (several) 🤖 , and ❤️ by Ivo Tavares